iShape-Rust/iOverlay/iOverlay/README.md

 ## Buffering

 Outline, stroke, and variable-width stroke geometry is built by `mesh::int`.
-The existing `mesh::float` APIs select a scale, convert input and styles, call the integer API, and convert the result back.
+The `mesh::float` APIs select a scale, convert input and styles, delegate construction to the integer core, and convert the result back.
 Fixed-scale methods retain the supplied grid.
 Integer rounding and CORDIC arc subdivision can change individual vertices compared with the former float builders.

 Use `IntOutlineOffset`, `IntStrokeOffset`, or `IntVariableStrokeOffset` from the